• Skip to main content

 Metric – US Customary

-• 3 small bananas Mashed.
-Or 2 large.
+• 3 small ripe bananas (220 grams when peeled).
+Peeled and mashed.
 Spotty and brown is best!

-• ½ cup honey or use maple syrup or rice malt syrup.
-You can also leave the extra sweetener out to reduce the sugar content.
+• ยฝ cup honey or use maple syrup or rice malt syrup.

 Instructions

-• Pre-heat oven to 175 C° (350 F) and grease or line a 12 hole muffin tray (or mini muffin trays if you prefer).
+• Pre-heat oven to 175 C° (350 F) and grease or line a 12 hole muffin tray.
+A mini muffin tray can also be used, if preferred.

-• In a mixing bowl, stir the mashed bananas together with the wet ingredients; eggs, oil, honey, yoghurt and vanilla bean paste.
+• In a mixing bowl, mix the mashed bananas together with the honey, oil, eggs, yoghurt and vanilla bean paste until combined.

 • Transfer to a wire rack and allow to cool completely.
-Store in an airtight container for up to three days, or freeze until required.
+Store in an airtight container for 3-4 days, or freeze until required.
 Enjoy!

 Video